dosco/graphjin/docs/website/docs/example.md

 ## Autocomplete

-Implementing autocomplete does not need a `tsv` column instead it needs an extra index of the type `text_pattern_ops` on the volumn that you wish to autocomplete on.
+Implementing autocomplete does not need a `tsv` column.
+Instead, columns that you'd like to be used with autocomplete need an extra index of the type `text_pattern_ops`.

 ```sql
 CREATE INDEX product_name_autocomplete_index ON products(name text_pattern_ops);